-Whether saving for vacation or paying unexpected medical bills, many people come across a time when they could use some extra money.
+Whether finding funds for a vacation or paying unexpected medical bills, many people come across a time when they could use some extra money.
 However, career or family obligations make it hard for some people to take on a part-time job.
 Thankfully there are ways to make extra money without the time and commitment an additional job can demand.
 In fact, you may already have the means and knowledge to make extra cash and not realize it.

 For whatever reason you need additional funds, these four examples could help you choose a path to reach your goal: